 Verre Eglomise: The Dawn Series is the birth of a new day!

-In 1996, I brought my glass experience to work for a company that hand-painted the back of the glass (Verre Eglomise) and sealed it with powder coat.
+In 1996, I brought my glass experience to work for a company that hand-painted the back of the glass (Verre Eglomise) and sealed it with a powder coat.
 Their powder coat application was not tested according to well-established fused glass testing methods.
 My job was to develop new techniques and designs for them to sell around the globe …. with powder coat.

 In my off-time, I developed my ideas further but still felt unsettled … HOW do I eliminate the powder coat and bring identical Verre Eglomise effects to fused glass?